mspnp/aks-baseline/07-bootstrap-validation.md

    echo AKS_CLUSTER_NAME: $AKS_CLUSTER_NAME
    ```

-1. Validate there is no available images upgrades.
-This aks cluster was just installed.
-Therefore only a race condition between publication of new availble images and thes deployment image fetch could result into a different state.
+1. Validate there are no available image upgrades.
+As this AKS cluster was recently deployed, only a race condition between publication of new available images and the deployment image fetch could result into a different state.

    ```bash
    az aks nodepool get-upgrades -n npuser01 --cluster-name $AKS_CLUSTER_NAME -g rg-bu0001a0008 && \